Sally V. Taylor

 Kirsten Brichler, Masters Student

-Kirsten is researching the effects of farm management practices on pest slugs, slug predators, and pollinators in field crops.
+Kirsten graduated in 2020.
+She investigated the effects of farm management practices on pest slugs, slug predators, and pollinators in field crops.

 Tim Bryant, Masters Student

-Tim's research involves determining thresholds and critical growth stages for managing brown stink bug in Virginia maize, and fungal contamination of grain corn.
-Tim is also a Federal Aviation Administration-certified drone pilot.
+Tim graduated in 2020.
+His research involved determining thresholds and critical growth stages for managing brown stink bug in Virginia maize, and fungal contamination of grain corn.

 Seth Dorman, Ph.D.
 Student